PROYEK-KOMPETEGRAM/kompetegram-dashboard/.github/ISSUE_TEMPLATE/bug-and-error-template.md

 ---
-name: Custom issue template
+name: Bug and Error template
-about: Describe this issue template's purpose here.
+about: Template for reporting bug, error or abnormal behaviour that need to solve
 title: "[BUG]"
 labels: bug
 assignees: ''